parvezhussain/kickstart/README.md

 ### Install OS from Kickstart Server (Network Install)
 - Create the VM
 - From network Configuration Use OPTION 1 or 2
-- use OPTION A to boot/install from local DVD
+- use HOWTO Configure VM to boot/install from kickstart server

 From Navigation Panel, select 'pxeserver' and click 'Start'<br>
-Centos will start installation.<br>
-Except the below settings, select all default <br>
-hostname:    pxeserver.localhost.com<br>
-Server type: minimal
+DHCP will try to connect to the kickstart server.<br>
+Server installation will start<br>
 The pxeserver vm will automatically reboot.

 ========================================